 Rottweiler Mix Breeds are Popular dog breeds nowadays.
 As we know Rottweilers are one of the most well-known breeds in the world and for a good reason.

 They’re big and strong and make excellent family pets.
-There’s a lot to know about this breed: they love kids, need plenty of exercises, can be stubborn, and are extremely intelligent.
+There’s a lot to know about this breed: they love kids, need plenty of exercise, can be stubborn, and are extremely intelligent.

 - 1 1.
 Foxhounweiler (Rottweiler and American Foxhound Mix)